OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 December 2021.md

 - Gabby Petito was murdered by boyfriend **Brian Laundrie**.
 - Charles Manson was **programmed** by government agents.
-- JFK assassination: No "plot within a plot".
 - JFK Jr's death: Not pilot error, but involved **foul play**.
 - Rasputin was not killed via foreign intelligence operation.
 - Aaron Schwartz did not commit suicide.